Darkness4/fc2-live-dl-go/README.md

 ```

 Don't worry if it doesn't look exactly like that.
 The most important cookies are from `id.fc2.com` and `secure.id.fc2.com`.

+#### Persisting cookies

+If the program crashes, the HTTP client will lose the session and will re-import the old cookies.
+The old cookies may have expired, causing a login failure.
+To avoid this, it is recommended to set the parameters `cookiesFile` to persist the cookies.

+This cookies file is encrypted using AES-256 based on the value of the environment variable `COOKIE_ENCRYPTION_SECRET`.
+It is also recommended to set a different value for `COOKIE_ENCRYPTION_SECRET` than the default one.

 ### About metrics, traces and continuous profiling